timboettiger/dispel-snesdc-edition/Readme.md

 # DisPel v1.1.0 - DEADC0DE Edition

 - (C) 2001 by James Churchill of Naruto, <pelrun@gmail.com>
-- (C) 2024 DEADC0DE Edition by Tim Böttiger, <timboettiger@gmail.com>
+- (C) 2024-2025 `DEADC0DE` Edition by Tim Böttiger, <timboettiger@gmail.com>

 ## 65816 Action Replay Dialect Disassembler

 DisPel is a 65816 disassembler originally developed by James Churchill.
 While it is not as fully featured as tools like Tracer (e.g., it is not suitable for NES ROMs), it serves many specific purposes.

-The DEADC0DE Edition includes special modifications to disassemble specific "dead codes".
-These codes are significantly shorter than ROM files, lack headers, and contain unique quirks in their opcode dialect.
+The `DEADC0DE` Edition includes special modifications to disassemble specific Pro Action Replay `Deadc0de` cheat codes.
+These codes are significantly shorter than ROM files, lack headers, and use a unique structure.

 The highlight of the Edition is a new feature called *Annotions*.
 It helps analyzing the assembler code by providing detailed opcode annotations as well as a analysis of operands.